danswer-ai/danswer/CONTRIBUTING.md

 #### Dependent Docker Containers
+You will need Docker installed to run these containers.

+On macOS, you will need to install [Docker Desktop](https://www.docker.com/products/docker-desktop/) and ensure it is running before continuing with the following docker commands.

 First navigate to `danswer/deployment/docker_compose`, then start up Vespa and Postgres with:
 ```bash
 docker compose -f docker-compose.dev.yml -p danswer-stack up -d index relational_db